nlopez39/Inscribe-test-part-2/README.md

 - ID Number
 - Company

 Inscribe also supports the customisation of verification checks.
-Customized verification checks must be included under the strings field.
+Customized verification checks must be included under the strings field, as seen in the verify_entities variable in the snippet below.

 ### Example POST Request to Upload a Document: